tarekbrahmi/learning/POO/POO.md

 }
 ```
 >
-- ___a pointer can be declared as above :___.
+- ___a pointer can be declared as above :___
-  - We can define a pointer to the member i as follows :
+  - We can define a pointer to the member `i` as follows :
     - int A::*ip=&A::i
+    - The phrase `A :: *` means “pointer - to - member of a class” .
+The phrase `&A::i` means the “Address of the i member of a class”